Old House Gardens - Heirloom Flower Bulbs brings you rare antique flowers from outstanding garden bulbs.

 New to Bulbs?

-Bulbs are easy to grow — and heirloom bulbs are among the easiest!
+Bulbs are easy to grow, and heirloom bulbs are some of the easiest!

 Our Samplers Are a Simple Way to Start

 These are collections of some of our favorite bulbs.
-Click here for the complete list of our Fall-Planted Samplers, or here for our Spring-Planted Samplers.
+See them all at Fall-Planted Samplers and Spring-Planted Samplers.

 Or Try a Few of Our Bestsellers